JRL-CARI-CNR-UNIBS/l2p/README.md

 # l2p : LLM-driven PDDL library kit

 This library is a collection of tools for PDDL model generation extracted from natural language driven by large language models.
-This library is an expansion from the survey paper **Leveraging Large Language Models for Automated Planning and Model Construction: A Survey** which can be found [here](https://puginarug.com) (currently under work)
+This library is an expansion from the survey paper **Leveraging Large Language Models for Automated Planning and Model Construction: A Survey** which can be found [here](https://puginarug.com) (currently under review)

 L2P is an offline, NL to PDDL system that supports domain-agnostic planning.
 It does this via creating an intermediate [PDDL](https://planning.wiki/guide/whatis/pddl) representation of the domain and task, which can then be solved by a classical planner.